evcraddock/ledger-starter/docs/daily-process.md

 ## Daily Process

 1. **Open the current year folder and start Claude Code** - Open the folder for the current year (e.g., `2025/`) in a text editor with ledger syntax support.
 Good options include Vim with ledger plugin or VS Code with ledger extension.
-Open a terminal in this folder and start Claude Code by running `claude`.
+Open a terminal in your ledger-starter root directory (not the year folder) and start Claude Code by running `claude`.
 Most editors have built-in terminal applications, and some like VS Code have Claude Code extensions that can be installed for seamless integration.
 This folder should be stored in its own private git repository for version control of your financial data.

 2. **Add transactions from receipts** - Process any receipts, invoices, or checks from the previous day.
 Keeping physical receipts provides detailed line-item information for accurate expense categorization, serves as proof for warranties and returns, and creates an audit trail for tax purposes.
 See [Receipt Processing](receipt-processing.md) for detailed instructions on how I use Claude Code to automatically enter transactions from scanned receipts.